 If I get DLA, am I entitled to PIP?

-If you already get DLA, and are of an eligible age, you will need to make a claim for the new benefit when invited to do so by the DWP.
+If you currently receive DLA, and are of an eligible age for PIP (see questions below on children and pensioners), you will need to make a claim for PIP when invited to do so by the DWP.
 Your eligibility will then be assessed.

 The DWP will write to let you know when and how you can make a claim for PIP.
-However, we advise that you start thinking about the claim before then and to start gathering additional evidence as soon as possible (see question 8, below, for details).
+However, we advise that you start thinking about the claim before then, and start gathering your additional evidence as soon as possible.

-Everyone will be individually assessed against the new entitlement criteria.
-The DWP will examine individual circumstances, and entitlement will depend on how the ability to carry out daily living and/or mobility is affected by your condition or disability.
+Everyone is individually assessed against the PIP entitlement criteria.
+The DWP examines individual circumstances, and entitlement depends on how the ability to carry out daily tasks and/or mobility is affected by your condition or disability.

 Unlike DLA, entitlement does not depend on what health condition or disability you have.
-It solely depends upon the effect that their condition or disability has on your daily living and/or mobility.
+It solely depends upon the effect that your condition or disability has on your daily living and/or mobility.